Thibaut-Gudin/ocaml-cordova-facebook-connect-plugin/README.md

-# ocaml-cordova-facebook-connect-plugin
+# ocaml-cordova-facebook-plugin
-ocaml binding to the `facebookConnectPlugin` Javascript plugin using gen_js_api
+ocaml binding to the Javascript plugins `facebookConnectPlugin` and `FB` using gen_js_api

 # What does ocaml-cordova-facebook-connect-plugin do ?

+This library allow you to use sevral *Facebook* Java Script plugins into your ocaml app:

-This library allow you to use `facebookConnectPlugin` into your ocaml app.
-Like it's name suggest, this plugin allow you to connect into an app ussing a *Facebook* account.
+The `FB` plugin, allow you to use sevral *Facebook* functionnalities into your app.

+The `facebookConnectPlugin` plugin, like it's name suggest,allow a user to connect to your app ussing a *Facebook* account.

 Binding to
 [facebbokConnectPlugin-angular](https://github.com/dunksmith/facebookConnectPlugin-angular)